Digital Nomad Visa for Malta (2026)

 Duration

-1 year, renewable up to 3 years
+1 year, renewable up to 4 years total

 Application Cost

-€300 application fee + €300 per dependent
+€300 application fee + €300 per dependent + €100 residence card fee per person

 Processing Time